Katherine-NUS/GOA-RBF/README.md

 # Global Optimization Algorithms with RBF Surrogates (GOA-RBF)
 This repository is a collection of optimization toolboxes for computationally expensive global optimization problems.
-This toolbox supports multiple surrogate optimization softwares including: Python Surrogate Optimization Toolbox ([pySOT](https://github.com/dme65/pySOT)), Gap Optimized Multi-objective Optimization using Response Surfaces ([GOMORS](https://github.com/drkupi/GOMORS_pySOT)), 𝜀-dominance Many-objective Surrogate-assisted Optimization(𝜀-MaSO),Global Optimization in Parallel with Surrogate ([GOPS](https://github.com/louisXW/GOPS)) and multi-fidelity RBF (radial basis function) surrogate-based optimization (MRSO).
-All the algorithms supports both continuous and integer variables.
+This toolbox supports multiple surrogate optimization softwares including: Python Surrogate Optimization Toolbox ([pySOT](https://github.com/dme65/pySOT)), Gap Optimized Multi-objective Optimization using Response Surfaces ([GOMORS](https://github.com/drkupi/GOMORS_pySOT)), 𝜀-dominance Many-objective Surrogate-assisted Optimization (𝜀-MaSO), Global Optimization in Parallel with Surrogates ([GOPS](https://github.com/louisXW/GOPS)) and multi-fidelity RBF (radial basis function) surrogate-based optimization (MRSO).
+All the algorithms support both continuous and integer variables.
 There is also a repository which is based on pySOT specifically focused on mixed-integer optimization and machine learning, please refer to [HORD](https://github.com/ilija139/HORD).<br>

-The table below gives the key features and the reference link for each algorithm, for more detailed instruction, please refer to "Running GOArbf" and for full references, please refer to "Citation".
-The algorithm mentioned below all uses radial basis functions as surrogate models to perform optimization and they perform very well on expensive black-box objdctive functions.
+The table below gives the key features and the reference link for each algorithm, for more detailed instructions, please refer to "Running GOArbf" and for full references, please refer to "Citation".
+The optimization algorithms mentioned below all use a radial basis function type of surrogate model and they perform very well on expensive black-box objective functions.

 | Feature | Algorithm | GitHub Link | Authors | Reference Link |
 | --- | --- | --- | --- | --- |